shakebugs/shake-docs/docs/android/configuration-and-data/activity-history.md

 Network request limit for both request body and response body is 100 kB each.
 If request body or response body contains binary data, it will be presented as a *Binary data* string.

-## Enable and disable
+## Disable
-Activity history is enabled by default, however, you can use the method below to disable it:
+Activity history is enabled by default, use the method below to disable it altogether:

 <Tabs
   groupId="android"